1968 United States presidential election in Oregon

 The 1968 United States presidential election in Oregon took place on November 5, 1968, as part of the 1968 United States presidential election.
 Voters chose six representatives, or electors, to the Electoral College, who voted for president and vice president.

 Oregon was won by former Vice President Richard Nixon (R–New York), with 49.83% of the popular vote, against Vice President Hubert Humphrey (D–Minnesota), with 43.78% of the popular vote.
-Independent candidate George Wallace finished with 6.06% of Oregon's popular vote.
-As of 2020, this is the last time Oregon and neighboring Washington did not vote for the same presidential candidate.
+Independent candidate George Wallace finished with 6.06% of Oregon's popular vote, with Oregon showing Wallace’s worst performance in the continental Western states.
+As of 2024, this is the fifth and final time Oregon and neighboring Washington did not vote for the same presidential candidate.

+Wallace did best in Eastern Oregon, along with Douglas and Josephine counties, primarily settled by people from the Ohio Valley/Border States.
+Wallace had little appeal in the primarily Yankee and German-settled Willamette Valley.